Augusta University is an affirmative action/equal opportunity educational institution

 All applicants for admission must have taken the Dental Admission Test (DAT) within

-two and a half years of application.
-Applicants for the 2018 entering class must have
+three years of application.
+Applicants for the 2018 entering class must have taken

 be eligible for the current admissions cycle.

-Prospective students may take the computerized DAT anytime during the year at a prometric
+Prospective students may take the computerized DAT anytime during the year at a Prometric test

 center.
 After taking the exam, an applicant must wait 90 days before scheduling a